 Andrew is passionate about his work.
 He understands how difficult and stressful the experience of facing charges can be for his clients and he strives to give them peace of mind.
 He seeks to understand his clients’ unique perspectives and fights to protect their legal rights and to advance their legal interests.

 Andrew has a broad and varied experience in the law and this allows him to bring a fresh, creative perspective to his cases.
 Following his graduation from law school, he clerked for several judges at the British Columbia Supreme Court and then for Chief Justice McLachlin at the Supreme Court of Canada.
 Prior to starting his own firm, he was an associate at one of Canada’s top criminal defence firms and, before that, was an associate in the litigation group of one of Canada’s top corporate and commercial firms.

 When not representing his clients in court, Andrew is an active member of the Toronto legal community.
-He teaches trial advocacy at the University of Toronto Faculty of Law, writes and lectures about criminal and constitutional issues, and is on the Executive Committee of the Young Lawyers Division of the Ontario Bar Association.
+He writes and lectures about criminal and constitutional issues, has taught trial advocacy at the University of Toronto Faculty of Law, and was previously on the Executive Committee of the Young Lawyers Division of the Ontario Bar Association.
 He also volunteers with the Teen Legal Helpline.